The Red Dragon and the Gold: Casting

-The episode stars Matt Smith as Prince Daemon Targaryen, Emma D'Arcy as Queen Rhaenyra Targaryen, Olivia Cooke as Queen Dowager Alicent Hightower, Steve Toussaint as Lord Corlys Velaryon, Eve Best as Princess Rhaenys Targaryen, Fabien Frankel as Ser Criston Cole, Sonoya Mizuno as Mysaria, Matthew Needham as Lord Larys "Clubfoot" Strong, Tom Glynn-Carney as King Aegon II Targaryen, Ewan Mitchell as Prince Aemond Targaryen, Harry Collett as Prince Jacaerys Velaryon, Bethany Antonia as Lady Baela Targaryen, Jefferson Hall as Ser Tyland Lannister, Freddie Fox as Ser Gwayne Hightower, Gayle Rankin as Alys River, Kurt Egyiawan as Grand Maester Orwyle, Abubakar Salim as Alyn of Hull, and Simon Russell Beale as Ser Simon Strong.
+The episode stars Matt Smith as Prince Daemon Targaryen, Emma D'Arcy as Queen Rhaenyra Targaryen, Olivia Cooke as Queen Dowager Alicent Hightower, Steve Toussaint as Lord Corlys Velaryon, Eve Best as Princess Rhaenys Targaryen, Fabien Frankel as Ser Criston Cole, Sonoya Mizuno as Mysaria, Matthew Needham as Lord Larys "Clubfoot" Strong, Tom Glynn-Carney as King Aegon II Targaryen, Ewan Mitchell as Prince Aemond Targaryen, Harry Collett as Prince Jacaerys Velaryon, Bethany Antonia as Lady Baela Targaryen, Jefferson Hall as Ser Tyland Lannister, Freddie Fox as Ser Gwayne Hightower, Gayle Rankin as Alys Rivers, Kurt Egyiawan as Grand Maester Orwyle, Abubakar Salim as Alyn of Hull, and Simon Russell Beale as Ser Simon Strong.

 Milly Alcock once again guest-starred to reprise her role as young Rhaenyra Targaryen after the previous episode, appearing in Daemon's dream sequence.
 Nanna Blondell also returned as Daemon's second wife Laena Velaryon, appearing in his vision.
 Blondell made her first appearance in the first season episode "The Princess and the Queen".

 Following the death of Rhaenys Targaryen in the battle at Rook's Rest, the episode marks Best's final appearance in the series.
 Additionally, it marks the first appearance of Archie Barnes as Oscar Tully, as well as first and only appearance of Steven Pacey as the Lord of Duskendale and head of House Darklyn, Gunthor Darklyn.
 The episode also features the return of Willem Blackwood, originally portrayed by Alfie Todd in "King of the Narrow Sea", now portrayed by Jack Parry-Jones as an adult.